Notice of Pre-AIA or AIA Status

 Regarding claim 18, Benetti and Masculo disclose the oral treatment device of claim 1 wherein the controller (controller of 56; Benetti) is configured to process the generated image data using a trained classification algorithm to identify interproximal gaps (refer to the rejection from claim 1 above; the determination of the location data which indicates interproximal gaps as taught by Benetti (refer to Paragraph 66) is modified with a trained classification algorithm as taught by Masculo (refer to Paragraphs [0051]- [0052])).

-Benetti is silent to the trained classification algorithm having been trained prior to the use of the oral treatment device is non-linear.
+Benetti is silent to the trained classification algorithm being non-linear and located on the oral treatment device.

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have further modified the determination of the location data as taught by Benetti and Masculo with a non-linear trained classification algorithm as taught by Masculo (refer to Paragraphs [0051]- [0052]), to allow for complex, non-linear modeling.
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have further modified the determination of the location data as taught by Benetti and Masculo with a non-linear trained classification algorithm on the oral care device (10) as taught by Masculo (refer to Paragraphs [0051]- [0052]), to allow for complex, non-linear modeling.

 Regarding claim 19, Benetti and Masculo disclose the oral treatment device according to claim 3; Benetti discloses wherein the head (22) comprises at least one of bristles (28) or a nozzle (32) configured to deliver the treatment to the detected interproximal gap based on the location data (refer to Paragraph 51; the nozzle (32) is mounted on the head (22) of the cleaning tool (14) for delivering working fluid to the oral cavity of the user).

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the determination of the location data as taught by Benetti (refer to Paragraph 66) with a trained classification algorithm as taught by Edwards (refer to Paragraphs [0086]- [0087], [0091]), as this method enables accurate determination of position of the handheld device (refer to Paragraph [0005]).
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the guide channel of Benetti and Masculo with the optic fiber as taught by Te Velde in order to guide the light from the tip of the oral care device to the sensor equipment in the body (refer to Paragraph [0110]).

-Regarding claim 8, Benetti and Edwards disclose the oral treatment device according to claim 1; Benetti is silent to wherein the controller (controller of 56) is configured to process the generated image data using a sliding window, wherein the location data is determined by detecting the presence of the interproximal gap within the sliding window.
+Regarding claim 8, Benetti and Masculo disclose the oral treatment device according to claim 1; Benetti and Masculo are silent to wherein the controller (controller of 56) is configured to process the generated image data using a sliding window, wherein the location data is determined by detecting the presence of the interproximal gap within the sliding window.

 Claim(s) 10 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Benetti (GB 2575781 A) (refer to the provided translation for Benetti) in view of Masculo et al. (US 20200069042 A1), herein referred to as Masculo, as applied to claim 9 above, and further in view of Elbaum et al. (US 6201880 B1), herein referred to as Elbaum.